Aka: Ray Wyman Jr, Blogger, Content Creator, SEO/SERP Strategist, and Builder of Websites

-Production and Project Management – Anyone armed with a bit of knowledge can become a producer.
-But not every producer is a pro.
-When I say that production is my specialty, that means I’m pro ‘master’ with everything that I do: writing articles, producing pages for your website, constructing WordPress websites, managing a social media campaign, generate a ghost blog, write and distribute press releases, and produce one-on-one executive videos suitable for YouTube.
-I also have many years of experience producing video press releases, press kits, PowerPoint presentations, business narratives, and brochures.
-How can I call myself a pro “master”?
-The biggest reason is that I have a bit more than 30 years of production experience under my belt.
-I’ve been a productionist for much of my adult life, working at public relations agencies and publishers where I managed production schedules, vendors, and individual producers.
+Production and Project Manager – Anyone armed with a bit of knowledge can become a producer.
+I’ve worked for publishers, public relations agencies, advertising agencies.
+I’m a master at organizing production – production schedules, vendors, and individual producers.
+I’m fully aware of every aspect of your project, be it writing articles, producing pages for your website, constructing a WordPress website, managing your social media campaigns, generating a ghost blog, writing and distributing press releases, producing one-on-one executive videos suitable for YouTube – and more.
+I may draft other freelance specialists to help with particulars of your project, but I never surrender responsibility.
+I have many years of direct experience at writing (of course), but I also have plenty of personal experience producing videos, press releases, press kits, PowerPoint presentations, business narratives, brochures, websites – and so much more.
 I have managed production for public events and trade shows.
 I owned a marketing communications production studio from 1985 to 1989 and specialized in company newsletters, sales catalogs, and other publications for public relations.
-I ran my own publishing company from 1990 until 1994 where I broke into magazines and book production.
-What does this all mean?
-It means that if you’re on a budget (who isn’t), I can make you look like a million bucks – without spending a million bucks.
+I ran my own publishing company from 1990 until 1994, where I broke into magazines and book production.
+Finally – if you’re on a budget (who isn’t), I can make you look like a million bucks.
+That’s my job.